 Henry provides contract and general business advice to a wide range of clients, particularly small and family-owned businesses.
 Her litigation practice focuses on appeals.

 A new Tennessee Court of Appeals case raises the question, “Can a person who has been injured by a healthcare provider still rely on the ‘common knowledge’ exception to establish proof of injury?”
 Read more on the DPBC Tort Law Blog.

-Harlan Dodson presented at the 2016 Probate & Estate Planning Conference for Tennessee Attorneys at the Nashville School of Law on October 20.
+Harlan Dodson presented at the 10th Annual Law Conference for Tennessee Practitioners at the Nashville School of Law on November 17.
 His presentation, “Planning Opportunities and Challenges Today and Tomorrow” discussed how practitioners must address estate planning in light of changes to state and federal law.

 We represent individuals, businesses, non-profits, and governmental agencies.
 Our clients count on us to provide counsel in the areas of the law that impact their lives and livelihoods.
 This means that each individual attorney maintains a diverse practice, and the firm can handle just about any client need.
 Learn more about our attorneys.

 On the Tort Law Blog, DPBC Attorneys share insight and commentary on developments in Tennessee law.
 Click here to read latest article.